stevelerner/agentic-ai/README.md

 Then open **http://localhost:8000** and watch the AI agent work!

 Questions?
-Read `SIMPLE-README.md` for more details or check out the advanced system in `README-ADVANCED.md`.
+Read `SIMPLE-README.md` for more details.